leo-coutinho/RestWebChat/README.md

 # Chat
-Holds all the VouchFor chat development
+Holds all the VouchFor chat development.

+This javascript development uses QuickBlox Chat with modifications to suit VouchFor requirements.